GauravSharma018/Advanced-Polygon-Project-1/README.md

 The script will deploy the contract.

 # Batch Mint NFTs
-Run the following command to MINT NFTs using the deployed ERC721 contract:
+Run the following command to MINT NFTs using the deployed ERC721 contract:<br />
 `npx hardhat run scripts/Mint.js --network sepolia`

 # Approve and Deposit NFTs to Polygon Amoy Testnet
 Edit the depositTransfer.js script with necessary details.
-Run the following commands to approve and deposit the minted NFTs from Ethereum testnet sepolia.
+Run the following commands to approve and deposit the minted NFTs from Ethereum testnet sepolia.<br />
 `npx hardhat run scripts/depositTransfer.js --network sepolia` You use polygonscan amoy or sepolia etherscan to check the transaction details and the balance.

 # Checking the balance of the wallet
-Run the following command to get the balance of the particular wallet address
+Run the following command to get the balance of the particular wallet address<br />

 `npx hardhat run scripts/getBalance.js --network amoy`